 Line 101a - Enter the amount of any tax credits that you claimed on line 78 against the current year's franchise tax.
-Do not include any amount claimed as a refund on line 100.
+Do not include any amount of tax credit requested as a refund on line 100a or requested as a tax credit to be credited as an overpayment to next year's return on line 100b.

 Line 101b - Enter the amount of credit that is refund eligible claimed on line 78 against the current year's franchise tax.
-Do not include any amount actually requested as a refund on line 100.
+Do not include any amount actually requested as a refund on line 100a or requested as an overpayment credited to next year's tax return on line 100b.